CAATZ/MS41-BSL-Unbricker/README.md

 ## Hardware setup

-The connections below are made at the DME PCB test points shown here:
+The connections below are made at the DME PCB test points shown here (The image was upscaled using AI, so the text on the ICs got obliterated, I apologize for that):

 ![MS41 DME PCB — test points for the serial tap, BSL-entry straps, reset, and 12V](images/PCB_TP.PNG)